Irev-Dev/curated-code-cad/README.md

 - License: Apache, 2.0
 - ~Online editor~

 CadQuery is a Python library that wraps and extends [OpenCascade](https://github.com/tpaviot/oce).
-It has a philosphy of capturing design intent.
-The api has been design to be as close as possible to how you’d describe the object to a human.
-An example of this is it's ability to "select" parts of the models geometry to run opperations on, such as the following code that selects only the edges running along the Z axis and fillets them.
+It has a philosophy of capturing design intent.
+The API has been designed to be as close as possible to how you’d describe the object to a human.
+An example of this is its ability to "select" parts of the model's geometry to run operations on, such as the following code that selects only the edges running along the Z-axis and fillets them.

 ```python
 result = cq.Workplane("XY" ).box(3, 3, 0.5).edges("|Z").fillet(0.125)